Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Begin your morning with a visit to the Prado.

-The largest and arguably best art museum in Spain, the Prado is home to an absolutely phenomenal collection of art.
+The largest and one of the best museums in Madrid, the Prado is home to an absolutely phenomenal collection of art.

 Focused on European art from the 12th to 20th centuries, the Prado is especially known for its collections by Spanish artists Francisco Goya and Diego Velázquez (including Velázquez’s masterpiece Las Meninas).